 Wastewater Treatment Plant - During the last rate case, used and useful was calculated to be 100% which was based on the prior capacity of 15,000 gpd.
-As stated in Issue 1 concerning quality of service, the utility was having capacity problems with the plant, and the DEP had drafted a CO against Useppa to correct violations concerning the treatment and disposal of their domestic wastewater.
-It was the CO that necessitated hiring consultants (Q. Grady Minor & Associates) to do a capacity analysis report, draft plans, prepare the permit application and oversee the construction of a new facility.
+As stated previously, the utility was having capacity problems with the plant, and the DEP had drafted a Consent Order against Useppa to correct violations concerning the treatment and disposal of its domestic wastewater.
+It was the Consent Order that necessitated hiring consultants (Q. Grady Minor & Associates) to conduct a capacity analysis report, draft plans, prepare the permit application and oversee the construction of a new facility.

 The design capacity of the new wastewater treatment plant is 45,000 gpd.
-When Q. Grady Minor & Associates did their capacity analysis report, they included a careful study of population and flow.
-In that study it was determined that the utility's total future population along with the anticipated flow based upon 100% occupancy on any given day or event would require a plant capacity of 44,975 gpd.
-It was this analysis that influenced the utility into constructing a plant at 45,000 gpd, in order to have sufficient capacity to handle the island's total potential demand during peak use.
+When Q. Grady Minor & Associates conducted its capacity analysis report, it included a careful study of population and flow.
+In that study, it was determined that the utility's total future population along with the anticipated flow based upon 100% occupancy on any given day or event would require a plant capacity of 44,975 gpd.
+It was this analysis that influenced the utility to construct a plant at 45,000 gpd, in order to have sufficient capacity to handle the island's total potential demand during peak use.

-Considering the used and useful for the wastewater treatment plant, the 45,000 gpd plant capacity is compared with the anticipated peak demand of 44,975 gpd.
+Considering the used and useful for the wastewater treatment plant, the 45,000 gpd plant capacity is compared to the anticipated peak demand of 44,975 gpd.
 Once again, the extreme seasonal nature of the service area is illustrated by the average daily flow of 18,027 gpd during the test year.
 However, with no potential for future growth, the formula method of calculating used and useful yields 100% used and useful (See Attachment A, sheet 3 of 4).

-It is recommended that the wastewater treatment plant be considered 100% used and useful which should be applied to the following accounts.
+In consideration of the above, the wastewater treatment plant is 100% used and useful, which shall be applied to the following accounts:

-- 355 Power Generation Equipment

-- 364 Flow Measuring Devices
+- 355 Power Generation Equipment - 364 Flow Measuring Devices

 - 365 Flow Measuring Installations

 - 380 Treatment and Disposal Equipment

 - 381 Plant Sewers

 - 382 Outfall Sewer Lines

 - 489 Other Plant and Miscellaneous Equipment